adlerabf/adlerabf/README.md

 - 👋 Hi, I’m @adlerabf
-- 👀 I’m interested in ...
-Become a Data Scientist
+- 👀 I’m interested in ... a transition into a tech career
 - 🌱 I’m currently learning ...
-Python, R and Power BI for Data Science
+Python, R and Power BI for Data Science, and littlebit of JS
 - 💞️ I’m looking to collaborate on ...
-Data Science projects
+Data Science, dev projects
 - 📫 How to reach me ...
 Instagram: @adler.abf

 <!---